 YWCA Greater Pittsburgh provides both emergency and empowerment grants to individuals and families in need.
 Our assistance programs remove barriers and disparities that hinder families from becoming self-sufficient, helping them cover costs such as arrearages, rental down-payments, utilities, healthcare costs, transportation, and more.
 If you need assistance, please contact the YWCA Resource Center at email@example.com.

-Through our Women’s Impact Network, YWCA partners with the National Council for Jewish Women’s Center for Women and the Neighborhood Legal Services Association to provide financial education and legal aid to give basic needs assistance recipients a full package of supports so they can achieve stability.
+Through our Women’s Impact Network, YWCA partners with the Neighborhood Legal Services Association to provide financial education and legal aid to give basic needs assistance recipients a full package of supports so they can achieve stability.

-YWCA Greater Pittsburgh partners with the Urban Redevelopment Authority through the Housing Stabilization Program* to help individuals and families maintain their housing and prevent eviction.
+YWCA Greater Pittsburgh Housing Stabilization Program* helps individuals and families maintain their housing and prevent eviction.
 YWCA can help you apply for grants that can contribute to costs such as rental arrears, utility arrears, and security deposits.

 *You must live in the City of Pittsburgh to apply for Housing Stabilization Program assistance